 To fill you in on St. Patrick's Day history and trivia, we've got all the info you need below, including if leprechauns are real and how they fit into this day of green.

-Saint Patrick was born in the fifth century as a citizen of Roman Britain.
+Saint Patrick was born around 386 CE in Roman Britain, possibly in the area that is today known as Wales.
 At the age of 16, he was enslaved and taken to Ireland, where he spent six years in captivity.
 He then escaped, only to later return to bring Christianity to the people of Ireland—not the kind of light-hearted hijinks you might think would inspire a holiday so devoted to it.

-It wasn’t until 1631 that the Church established a feast honoring the Patron Saint of Ireland.
-Because St. Patrick’s Day falls during Lent, it became a day for Christians to take time off from the abstinent demands of the weeks leading up to Easter.
-By the 1700s, the holiday had started to take a decidedly more festive turn that its founders had intended.
+Because St. Patrick’s Day falls during Lent, it became a day for Christians to take a break from the abstinence practiced during the weeks leading up to Easter.
+By the 1700s, the holiday had started to take a decidedly more festive turn than its founders had intended.

 Why do we wear green on St. Patrick's Day?

 It's only since the Irish Rebellion of 1798 that the shade has become associated with the holiday.
 Blue, which adorned the ancient Irish flag, was first identified with St. Patrick's Day.
 But the rebels wore green to differentiate themselves from the British, who clothed themselves in red, and the color has since come to denote Ireland and the Irish to all the world.

 And, of course, shamrocks, the national plant of Ireland, add to the sea of green on March 17.
 Though legend holds that Saint Patrick used three-leafed shamrocks to explain the Holy Trinity, there is no historical evidence to prove it.
 However, the shamrock has been used as a symbol of the Emerald Isle since the late 17th/early 18th century.